jbowlingxc/k8s-lab-setup/README.md

 sudo sysctl -p
 ```

-We will be using a shared name for the api-server configuration.
-This allows us to load balance the api-server across the control plane nodes and can eventually be load balanced.
-Update the hosts file to use the api server's name and point it to the local host.
+We will be using a shared name for the API server configuration.
+This allows us to load balance the API server across the control plane nodes and can eventually be load balanced.
+Update the hosts file to use the API server's name and point it to the local host.

 ```bash
 /etc/hosts